bjorion/simple-security/doc/security.md

 		responsibility to a `UserDetailsService`
 * __AbstractUserDetailsAuthenticationProvider__: provider designed for `UsernamePasswordAuthenticationToken`
 * __AuthenticationEntryPoint__: customizes the response for a failed authentication

+* __ClientRegistration__: use this object to define the details the client needs to use the AS
+* __ClientRegistrationRepository__: implement this contract to define the logic that retrieves the client registrations

 ```plantuml
 @startuml